 You will consider childhood in the contexts of families, peers and society at both a national and international level.
 Topics of study include children's rights, development, education, therapeutic work with children, safeguarding, youth justice, social harm and child and adolescent psychology, among others.

 In year three, you will study at one of our partner institutions overseas, where you can choose from social sciences, arts and humanities subjects.
-To find out more about studying abroad, visit Global Opportunities.
+To find out more about studying abroad, visit Centre for Study Abroad.

 The interdisciplinary nature of this course makes it ideal for students from a range of different backgrounds who want to develop a holistic understanding of childhood.
 Our graduates go on to careers in areas as diverse as education, children's therapy, social work, law and social justice, children's charities, government and the civil service.